Mantil History, Family Crest & Coats of Arms

 Early History of the Mantil family

-Another 202 words (14 lines of text) covering the year 1086 is included under the topic Early Mantil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mantil research.
+Another 142 words (10 lines of text) covering the years 1086 and 1446 are included under the topic Early Mantil History in all our PDF Extended History products and printed products wherever possible.

 Mantil Spelling Variations